vivocha/appointments-scheduler-docs/README.md

 Without any query param it returns general stats for all the Appointments taken by a specified account.
 Available query params are the following:

 `fromDate`: optional, the Appointment slot start date to get stats from.
 It MUST be in UTC and in ISO 8601 format.
-It refers to the `fromDate` Appointment property..
+It refers to the `fromDate` Appointment property.

 `toDate`: optional, the Appointment slot end date to end getting stats.
 It MUST be in UTC and in ISO 8601 format.
-It refers to the `endDate` Appointment property..
+It refers to the `endDate` Appointment property.

 `fromTs`: optional, the Appointment creation date to get stats from.
 It MUST be in UTC and in ISO 8601 format.
 It refers to the `ts` Appointment property.